ambareeshsrja16/Emojify/docs/README.md

 The largest integer (i.e. word index) in the input should be no larger than the vocabulary size.
 The layer outputs an array of shape (batch size, max input length, dimension of word vectors).

-The first step is to convert all your training sentences into lists of indices, and then zero-pad all these lists so that their length is the length of the longest sentence.
+The first step is to convert all our training sentences into lists of indices, and then zero-pad all these lists so that their length is the length of the longest sentence.

 ## 2.3 Building the Emojifier-V2